fergal92/pp2-surf-s-up/README.md

 - Build an easy to use navbar
 - Have the nav bar stick to the top of the page at all times

+### As a user I can enjoy a game about surfing
+#### Acceptance Criteria:
+- Have a game with a surfing theme
+- Have it be interactive
+#### Tasks:
+- Build a text based game with the core theme about surfing
+- Include images, gifs and audio to immerse the player in the game
+- Have the audio begin as the game begins.
+The audio will be the genre of surf rock.
+This will immerse the player in the surfing theme

 ## Agile Methodologies
 ### GitHub Projects
 Link to the GitHub project page that was used to manage the website build.
 Items were added to the kanban board and worked through.
 Items were linked to the project repo and closed off as the project progressed. [github project board](https://github.com/users/fergal92/projects/2/views/1)